Photozincography: History

 Zinco or photozincography developed at the Ordnance Survey out of a need to reduce large-scale maps more effectively.
 The original method using a pantograph, was overcomplicated, time-consuming and, due to the number of moving parts, inaccurate.
 While there was some concern that photography would distort the image, Sir Henry set out to explore the possibility of using photography, setting up a photography department at the Ordnance Survey in 1855 and also securing funds to build the "glasshouse", a photography building with an all glass roof to allow as much natural light in as possible for photography.
 The development and discovery of photozincography or zinco came about four years later, being first mentioned in Sir Henry's report to Parliament in 1859.

 While Sir Henry James claimed to have invented the process, a similar system of document copying had been developed in Australia.
-John Walter Osborne (1828–1902) developed a similar process and for the same reasons as Sir Henry, to avoid using the tracing system of the pantagraph.
+John Walter Osborne (1828–1902) developed a similar process and for the same reasons as Sir Henry, to avoid using the tracing system of the pantograph.
 While developed at the same time Sir Henry's process, however as Sir Henry explained to a representative of Mr. Osborne in the quote below, he publicized it first.